Introduction to Service Records

 • Add a Resolution

-You can add Notes from either the Toolbar or the Next action line beneath the most recent Event in the Journey.
+Notes can also be added to the Journey using the Next action line (beneath the most recent Event in the Journey).